UniversalDependencies/docs/_ud-dep/punct.md

 ## punct: punctuation

 This is used for any piece of punctuation in a clause, if punctuation is being retained in the typed dependencies.
-By default, punctuation is not retained in the output.

 <div class="sd-parse">
 Go home !